giulianoconte/Restore/README.md

 1. [**Setup your index.html file and create your sketch.js file.**](https://p5js.org/get-started/)
 1. **Setup your libraries.** You may have already set this up if you followed the above tutorial.
 There are many ways to do this.
 I just downloaded the libraries and put them in my project directory.
 Look at my `index.html` structure and libraries folder for how to include them in your project.
 You can download the p5.js and p5.play libraries from this repository.
 1. **Create a local server to host and work on during development.** Install latest version of [Python 3](https://www.python.org/downloads/).
 Start the python server manually: in your command line go to the project directory and enter `python -m http.server` for [Python 3](https://www.python.org/download/releases/3.0/).
 You can access it by navigating to `localhost:8000` in your browser.
 If you get the error "`'python' is not recognized as an internal or external command, operable program or batch file`" you probably need to [make sure Python is added to the PATH vairable](https://www.pythoncentral.io/add-python-to-path-python-is-not-recognized-as-an-internal-or-external-command/).
-1. **Disable browser caching.** Browser caching can really screw with development if you're not custom handling it.
+1. **Disable browser caching.** Browser caching can really mess with development if you're not custom handling it.
 [Disable caching for Chrome](http://stackoverflow.com/questions/5690269/disabling-chrome-cache-for-website-development) or load the page in incognito mode (ctrl+shift+n).
 1. **Run the sketch.** While your local server is running, you run the p5 sketch at `http://localhost:8000/` in your browser.
 You don't need to restart the server if you update files.
 You can also run the latest pushed version at [`https://giulianoconte.github.io/Juke/`](https://giulianoconte.github.io/Juke/).
 1. **Run your sketch.** While your local server is running, you run the p5 sketch at `http://localhost:8000/` in your browser.
 You don't need to restart the server if you update files.
 You can also run the latest pushed version at `\<YourGitHubPageWebAddress\>` .
 1. **You're done!** The boiler plate code should be all setup and you should now be able to code your JavaScript game!